 How often should you review your estate plan?
 The answer, like that to many other legal questions, is it depends.
 It depends on how old you are and whether there has been a significant change in your circumstances.
-If you are over age 60, you should review your plan every five years or so.
+If you are over age 60 and you haven't updated your estate plan in many decades (which is the norm among our clients), it's almost certain that you need to update your documents.
+After that, you should review your plan every five years or so.
 But if you're younger, you don't need to do so nearly as often.

 Here are a few age ranges and what they mean in terms of estate planning: